google/flatbuffers/docs/source/Compiler.md

           [ -- FILES...]

 The files are read and parsed in order, and can contain either schemas or data (see below).
-Later files can make use of definitions in earlier files.
+Data files are processed according to the definitions of the most recent schema specified.

-`--` indicates that the following files are binary files in FlatBuffer format conforming to the schema(s) indicated before it.
+`--` indicates that the following files are binary files in FlatBuffer format conforming to the schema indicated before it.
-Incompatible binary files currently will give unpredictable results (!)

 Depending on the flags passed, additional files may be generated for each file processed: